Honorifics in Judaism: Shy'

 "Shy is short for "Sheyikhye", meaning "May he live".
-Like Shlit"a when intended as a acronym, Shy' is used to disambiguate a living person from another of the same name.
+Like Shlit"a when intended as an acronym, Shy' is used to disambiguate a living person from another of the same name.

 HaLevi

 In reference to Levite descent.
 Used preceding surname.

 When calling a man to read the Levite (second) portion of the Torah service, he is called by his Hebrew name, followed by "HaLevi" ("the Levite").
 For example, a person of Levite descent named Joshua Rosenberg (Hebrew given name "Yehoshua"), whose father's given name is/was Abraham (Hebrew given name "Avraham"), would be called to the Torah as "Yehoshua ben Avraham, HaLevi.”

 HaKohen

 In reference to priestly descent.
 Used preceding surname.

 When calling a man to read the priestly (first) portion of the Torah service, he is called by his Hebrew name, followed by "HaKohen" ("the priest").
 For example, a person of priestly descent named Aaron Katz (Hebrew given name "Ahron"), whose father's given name is/was Jacob (Hebrew given name "Yakov"), would be called to the Torah as "Ahron ben Yakov, HaKohen").